elimanzodeleon/tech-stories/README.md

 ## TODO

-- move sorting to home component so that sotires control bar does not rerender on each search
+- move sorting to home component so that stories control bar does not rerender on each search
 - restructure how the users liked stories render on the my stories page
 - make web app responsive to different sized devices